Florida Resources for Military Travelers and Veterans

 These include protection against unfair trade and insurance practices, cancellation of health or auto insurance, and termination of rental agreements.
 It also covers terminations of vehicle registration, telecommunications services, late voting registrations and a host of other terminations for deployed service members.
 Generally, these protect a service member who’s been called to active duty or deployed to a different area from fines or charges for cancelling any of these things earlier than specified in their contracts.

 Licenses, Fees and Registrations

-Benefits include everything from military discounts at Florida State Parks, hunting and fishing license discounts, special license plates, waiving of age requirements for lodging and firearms, and tax exemptions for vehicles imported from a foreign country.
+Benefits include military discounts at Florida State Parks, hunting and fishing license discounts, special license plates, waiving of age requirements for lodging and firearms, and tax exemptions for vehicles imported from a foreign country.

 Professional Licensure Reciprocity

 These Florida laws honor valid, current licenses for practicing law, medicine, business and teaching from other states for military spouses.